Drum and Dance

 The "swing" feature can be used to make buzz rolls as it bounces faster and faster like the bounces of a less than perfectly elastic bouncing ball - just the same rhythm you get with a buzz roll.

-Can play dance rhythms if you enter the rhythm in music notation.
+Can play any rhythm you can enter in music notation.

-Soon I plan to add an option to get the rhythm from a recording as well.
-The recording would display as a normal audio file 'waveform' and you would be able to click at the start of notes to mark out the rhythm.
+Soon I plan to add an option to get the rhythm visually interactively from an audio recording as well.
+The idea is to display the recording to the user as a normal 'waveform', and you click visually at the start of notes to mark out the rhythm.

 You can play any of these rhythms polyrhythmically too, e.g. to play a single paradiddle simultaneously with a double paradiddle and in the same time as the double paradiddle.